Principal Research Interests

 Development of APOBEC3 Chemical Probes

 In collaboration with multiple groups at the University of Minnesota and external, we are developing the first-in-class chemical probes of the APOBEC3 family of DNA cytosine-to-uracil deaminases.
 Our approach to chemical probe discovery relies on high-throughput small molecule and fragment screening, as well as computation- and structure-based designs, to inform our iterative cycles of rational compound design, synthesis, and biochemical/cellular evaluation.
 Find more information on our publications page.
+This work is suppored by NIH P01-CA234228.

 Chemical Modulation of Transcription Factor Signaling